 Opposition walks out of Lok Sabha over Karnataka

-Congress and DMK MPs immediately trooped near the Speaker's podium raising slogans like "we want justice".
+Congress and DMK MPs immediately trooped near the Speaker's podium raising slogans like "we want justice" and "stop dictatorship".
+Congress leaders, who persisted with their demand, first protested from their seats.

 The Speaker pointed out that he had allowed the Congress on Monday to speak on the issue.
 "But don't give out an impression outside Parliament that it is a place for sloganeering and showing placards."

-Birla added: "Don't make the House look like a municipal corporation hall."
+"Don't make the House look like a municipal corporation hall," Birla said.

 Congress leader Adhir Ranjan Chowdhury hit out at the government and asked it to stop "poaching politics".